srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 - The End User may terminate the Service at any time by disconnecting the gateway from the Service.

-- The End User may also terminate the Service by contacting Sourceful at sales@Sourceful.io.
+- The End User may also terminate the Service by contacting Sourceful at sales@sourceful.energy.

 - For avoidance of doubt, the End User are not rewarded utility tokens following termination.